speters33w/Starcrash/ReadMe.md

 I am using his book [The Little Book of Adventure Game Programming](http://bitwisebooks.com/little-book-of-adventure-game-programming-in-java/), to learn Java programming concepts.

+Huw has a [YouTube playlist](https://www.youtube.com/playlist?list=PLZHx5heVfgEvT5BD8TgLmGrr-V64pX7MD) in which he goes over some of the basic structures he created in the book.

 The original version of Starcrash is included in the [source code downloads](http://bitwisebooks.com/source-code-downloads/) for this book.

 ![JavaAdventure_Medium](img/JavaAdventure_Medium.png)